MassMesh/autoygg/README.md

 GNU Make and a Go compiler, version 1.11 or higher are required.

-Build server and client software with the *make* command from the root of the tree.
+Build server and client software for amd64 (e.g. the APU2) with the *make* command from the root of the tree.
 The resulting binaries will be in the

 ```
 cmd/autoygg-client/